 Here, pupils, teachers, students and publishers can immerse themselves in the education of the future.
-In 2016, the Classroom of the Future will once again offer exciting expeditions on current topics.
+In 2016, the Classroom of the Future once again offered exciting expeditions on current topics.

 The interactive lessons allow for first-hand learning and discovery.
-For the first time, this year, the Classroom of the Future is offering supplementary learning materials, made available free of charge on various platforms.
-The project will also have a brand new look at the Frankfurt Book Fair: a black-and-white design, which will become increasingly colourful through creativity and ingenuity over the course of the week of the fair.
+For the first time, the Classroom of the Future offered supplementary learning materials, made available free of charge on various platforms.
+The project also had a brand new look at the Frankfurt Book Fair: a black-and-white design, which will become increasingly colourful through creativity and ingenuity over the course of the week of the fair.

-This year, the following topics will be featured in the Classroom of the Future:
+In 2016, the following topics were featured in the Classroom of the Future:

 You want to exhibit in the education area or cooperate with us?